Reformation of a Last Will or Trust

 While some reformation claims can be tough to win, others are easy.
 Why the difference?
 Because the burden of proof is placed upon the party claiming the mistake or conflicting/vague language in the will.
 The more ambiguous, inaccurate, or confusing the document is, the easier it is to win a reformation action.

-NJ law clearly seeks to discourage attempts to contradict clear and understandable language found in documents.
+NJ law clearly seeks to discourage attempts to contradict clear, understandable language in documents.
 Our law presumes the sanctity of testamentary and other types of writings and presumes their validity and enforceability.
 In fact, New Jersey has a statute, N.J.S.A.
-2A:81-2 that mandates that a challenger must present clear and convincing evidence and maintain a high burden of proof against a representative of an estate where the claim is based upon an “oral promise, statement or act”.
+2A:81-2, that requires a challenger to present clear and convincing evidence and to meet a high burden of proof against a representative of an estate when the claim is based on an “oral promise, statement, or act.”

 Under this statute, if someone is trying to reform a will based on the testator’s mistake, he or she must also prove that the mistake was made by clear and convincing evidence.
-This evidence standard discourages frivolous cases because the challenger needs proof to win their case.
+This evidence standard discourages frivolous cases because the challenger must present proof to win.

 As a beneficiary or omitted beneficiary, disappointment in the terms of the will or trust is not enough.
 The courts seek to reduce frivolous claims against an estate by establishing the burden of proof upon the challenger.
 The courts seek to deter the more common problem of lawsuits being filed because the claimant believes he or she deserved more than the will provides.

-Often family members and others who expected to receive an inheritance or some portion of an estate or trust are disappointed with their inheritance.
+Often, family members and others who expected to receive an inheritance or a portion of an estate or trust are disappointed with what they receive.
 That’s natural.
-It hurts, especially if you’re a child, spouse, sibling or close friend.
+It hurts, especially if you’re a child, spouse, sibling, or close friend.
 But your disappointment means nothing if you don’t have evidence of a mistake to reform the document to allow the judge to reform the document.

-Contact Fredrick P. Niemann today, toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Contact Fredrick P. Niemann today (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 I look forward to meeting with you.
 It is a pleasure to be of service.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Will Contest Probate Litigation Attorney